-New Legislation and Regulations - The sector is always responding to legislative and regulatory changes.
-Recently the Regulator has placed an increased focus on the sectors measures to collate information on and address any weakness with our approach to Equality and Diversity.
-Over the past few years there has been a greater focus on landlord health and safety requirements (including smoke detectors and electrical checks).
-Moving forward there continue to be a focus on the sectors response to the carbon neutral agenda.
+New Legislation, Regulations and emerging issues in Housing- The sector is always responding to legislative and regulatory changes and emerging issues.
+The Regulator is continuing to seek Assurance over compliance against landlord health and safety measures, including our response to the problems of damp and mould.
+Moving forward there will continue to be a focus on the sectors response to the carbon neutral agenda.

-Access to finance - We have been fortunate to be able to access finance to support our housing delivery plans.
-Although we are assured by lenders that they are still willing to work with Housing Associations the Scottish Housing Regulator continues to warn that whilst investors' appetite remains strong, housing associations should not take access to finance for granted.
+Access to finance - Although we are assured by lenders that they are still willing to work with Housing Associations, the Scottish Housing Regulator continues to warn that whilst investors' appetite remains strong, housing associations should not take access to finance for granted.
 Landlords also need to ensure that any business plan that includes new borrowing is stress tested for future economic shocks.

-Brexit and global uncertainty. - The UK left the EU at the end of 2020 and although the longer-term impacts remain uncertain, it is believed that Brexit has led to:
+Global uncertainty - The UK left the EU at the end of 2020 and although the longer-term impacts remain uncertain, it is believed that Brexit has led to: